Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Puffins in Iceland

-The puffin which breeds in Iceland is the Atlantic puffin.
-It is sometimes called the "prófastur" in Icelandic, meaning the dean - as it is so distinguished looking.
-What makes the Atlantic puffin stand out is the big orange, red and grey beak and the bright orange feet.
-The beak loses this colour in the wintertime, but I have never seen that as the puffins stay out on the ocean in the wintertime.
+The puffin that breeds in Iceland is the Atlantic puffin.
+It is sometimes called the "prófastur" in Icelandic, meaning "the dean," as it is so distinguished-looking.
+What makes the Atlantic puffin stand out is the big orange, red, and grey beak and the bright orange feet.

-Up to 60% of the Arctic puffin colony breeds in Iceland so there is a very good chance of seeing puffins if you visit Iceland during the nesting season of the puffins.
+Up to 60% of the Arctic puffin colony breeds in Iceland, so there is a very good chance of seeing puffins if you visit Iceland during the nesting season of the puffins.

 Puffins in Iceland